miking-lang/miking-ipm/README.md

   `DFA(dfa, input, state2string, label2string, displayNames)`

 Where displayNames is a list of touples containing the nodes that should have different display names and their new labels.

+**Note: this does not work with file conversion at the moment.

 # Creating files with the datatypes
 Before you can start converting your models to pdf and other formats, you need to